le-huy-jh/Exercise/Exercise 9/answer.md

 Max 50 characters for title and 72 characters for body

 ### Question
-Q1: create a new branch from production then cherry pick commit JKL.
+Q1: create a new branch from production then cherry pick commit JKL. we can use cherry pick a range of commits (git cherry-pick beginning_commit~..ending_commit)

 Q2: Create a new branch for develop feature/admin, we can continue fixing feature/user.
 After fixing, we merge feature/user into feature/admin.
 This may causes conflicts.